tonethar/IGME-230-Fall-2019/weekly/week-03B-notes.md

 - better - which elements were used instead?
 - but there's still an issue, can you see it?
-- let's style the page a little too
+- now let's style the page a little bit

 ```html
 <!DOCTYPE html>